 - Loss of additional roofing material surrounding the area of original damage

 - Roof leaks and damage to interior ceilings

 - Future damage to chimneys and vent pipes

 - Entry of insects, rodents, or other unwanted pests

 - In some cases, a catastrophic roof collapse

-Because of the possible weakening of roof structures following a storm with straight line winds, homeowners should never attempt to climb on or inspect their own roof.
+Homeowners should never attempt to climb on or inspect their own roofs.
+After a storm, roofs can be slippery and unsafe to walk on.
+In some cases, a roof weakened by damage from straight line winds could even collapse under untrained feet.
 Roofing contractors have experience in assessing damage safely.
-It is best for homeowners to leave damage assessments or repairs to a professional.
+So it is best for homeowners to leave damage assessments or repairs to a professional.

 If you suspect you may have straight line wind damage or any other roofing problem, Eagle Watch Roofing, your local Peachtree City roofer, is ready to help.
 Contact us today!